huggingface/datasets/docs/source/process.rst

 .. note::

     This type of Dataset is useful for iterative jobs such as training a model.
-You shouldn't use an iterable Dataset for jobs that require random access to examples.
+You shouldn't use an iterable Dataset for jobs that require random access to examples because you have to iterate over it using a for loop.
+To get the last example in a dataset would require you to iterate over all the previous examples.

-Shuffle
+``Shuffle``
-^^^^^^^
+^^^^^^^^^^^

 As with a regular Dataset object, you can also shuffle an iterable Dataset with :func:`datasets.IterableDataset.shuffle`.
 The ``buffer_size`` argument controls the size of the buffer to randomly sample examples from.
 For example, if your dataset has one million examples and you set the ``buffer_size`` to ten thousand, :func:`datasets.IterableDataset.shuffle` will randomly select examples from the first ten thousand examples in the buffer.
 Selected examples in the buffer are replaced by new examples.